pelican-eggs/eggs/game_eggs/steamcmd_servers/palworld/README.md

 See a list of what key matches with what variable [Here](https://github.com/QuintenQVD0/Palword-server-config-parser?tab=readme-ov-file#key-with-variables)

 **Variables that do not exist will automatically be skipped parsing so you do not have to worry about it emptying your config file**

+### Config

+The config is found at the following path: `Pal/Saved/Config/LinuxServer/PalWorldSettings.ini`